Roger Ferris

-Roger Ferris is a British pop music composer, prevalent throughout the 1970s and 80s.
-He is father of British pianist, arranger, and producer and Steinway & Sons global ambassador Dominic Ferris.
+Roger Anthony Ferris is a British pop music composer, active throughout the 1970s and 1980s.
+He is father of pianist, arranger, and producer and Steinway & Sons global ambassador Dominic Ferris.

 Composition work

-In 1975 Ferris wrote the Top 30 UK chart hit single "My Last Night With You" for The Arrows.
+In 1975, Ferris wrote the Top 30 UK chart hit single "My Last Night With You" for The Arrows.
 The song was produced by Mickie Most on his RAK label, and as recorded by The Arrows was also a top 30 chart hit in Switzerland.
 Ferris wrote two more songs for The Arrows, both released in 1975 in the UK and Europe: "Hard Hearted" and "Broken Down Heart", both released in 1975.
-"Broken Down Heart" was the B-side of the first version of "I Love Rock 'n' Roll" (made famous in the USA by Joan Jett & the Blackhearts in 1981).
+"Broken Down Heart" was the B-side of the first version of "I Love Rock 'n' Roll" (made famous in the US by Joan Jett & the Blackhearts in 1981).

 In 1979, Ferris went on to co-write with Glo Macari a further two international hits for RAK.
 These were "Boy Oh Boy", recorded by Racey and also produced by Mickie Most, and "Babe It's Up To You", recorded by Smokie.
 Both songs charted in various European territories.

-Prior to his association with RAK, Ferris was the lyricist for the theme song of the 1970s comedy film On the Buses.
+Prior to his association with RAK, Ferris was the lyricist for the theme song of the 1970s comedy film, On the Buses.

-Sound Engineering work
+Sound engineering work

 Ferris was a sound engineer on recordings by The Beatles at Abbey Road Studios in the late 1960s.
 He assisted on the following tracks on Let It Be (1970):